jota-one/drosse/packages/core/README.md

 }
 ```

 As you can see, the object argument gives you access to the well known `req` and `res` objects from Express.
-With those two you and the full power of javascript, you can already do more than what you will ever need in a mock-server.
+With those two and the full power of javascript, you can already do more than what you will ever need in a mock-server.

 :star: The return value of your function will be passed to the associated route response (optionally modified by a template, see later).